 How would you describe yourself as a person?

-What originally sparked your interest in the field of system development?
+What first sparked your interest in the field of data analysis and AI?

 What are you working on right now?

 I am currently working on how to incorporate speech to text and speech biometrics (recognition of who is speaking) into YOSE.
 This would enable searching within spoken material (e.g., phone surveillance material, interrogation material, and video streams) and tagging persons across and within these sources.

 What’s the best part of working at Paliscope?

 Apart from doing good and working with a lot of familiar faces, I enjoy working at a smaller company that has a very good and positive work atmosphere.
 I have already experienced the higher-level approach here, of taking on tasks as a team rather than as a set of individuals.

 Where can we find you when you’re not at work?